awsdocs/amazon-eventbridge-user-guide/doc_source/eventbridge-cross-account-event-delivery.md

 ## Sending Events to Another AWS Account<a name="sending-events-to-another-account"></a>

 To send events to another account, configure a EventBridge rule that has the default event bus of another AWS account as the target\.
 The default event bus of that receiving account must also be configured to receive events from your account\.
+The resource\-based policy for the event bus must grant your account permission to send events to it\.

 **To send events from your account to another AWS account using the console**